radioblodo/SC1015/README.md

 6. **Explored `average_glucose_level` and relationship with `Stroke`**: This is a numerical variable of the average blood glucose level.
 We found that there were a lot of outliers with high glucose level but did not suffer from Stroke.
 We found that there was correlation between blood glucose level and Stroke.
 7. **Explored `bmi` and relationship with `Stroke`**: 'bmi' is a numerical variable that increases with a persons weight.
 There were a lot of outliers with high bmi present.
 We found that there is little correlation between 'bmi' and Stroke.
 8. **Explored `smoking_status` and relationship with `Stroke`**: We found that there was correlation between smoking and Stroke.
-9. **Explored correlation using Pearson Correlation Coefficient and Chi-square test**: we found the extent to which our features are correlated to `Stroke`.
+9. **Explored correlation using Pearson Correlation Coefficient and Chi-square test**: we found the extent to which our features are correlated and associated to `Stroke`.
 We had to do two separate tests because the variables were of different data types.

 For visualisation and further analysis, please refer to the Jupyter Notebook on EDA.

 ### 4. [Decision Tree Classifier](https://github.com/radioblodo/SC1015/blob/main/Decision_Tree_Classifier.ipynb)
 We decided to use what we have learned from SC1015 and used Decision Tree Classifier to help us classify whether a particular group of people is more prone to getting stroke and from there, determine which factor is the most significant contributor.
 Then we also used this to predict `Stroke`.

-We split our dataset of 40,849 points into `80:20` train-test dataset with `random_state`=42 to ensure replicability of results.
-We tested the trained model on the test dataset and the accuracy of predicting `Stroke` is 70%.
+We split our dataset of 40,849 points into `80:20` train-test datasets with `random_state = 42` to ensure replicability of results.
+We tested the trained model on the test dataset and the accuracy of predicting `Stroke` is `66%`.

+Then we optimised the model by performing `GridSearchCV` to determine the optimum depth for the model.
+After re-running the optimised model, the accuracy was improved to `84.6%`

 ### 5. [Logistic Regression](https://github.com/radioblodo/SC1015/blob/main/Logistic_Regression_Model.ipynb)
 We used `Logistic Regression` because: